-Prerequisites: 78 credits including AK/ADMS 4540 3.0 and 6 credits in quantitative methods.
+Prerequisites: 78 credits including AK/ADMS 4540 3.0 and six credits in management science.
 Open only to students in Honours programs.

 AK/ADMS 4500 3.0 Investment Analysis and Portfolio Management.
 Familiarizes students with the investment process.
 The process is seen as consisting of security analysis, portfolio management and investment counselling, all within the context of an "almost efficient" market.
 Selected pieces of empirical work will also be considered.
 Prerequisites: 78 credits including AK/ADMS 3530 3.0.
 Open only to students in Honours programs.